MicrosoftDocs/connected-spaces/articles/trial-faq.md

 All Dynamics 365 Connected Spaces Preview features are available for the trial.

+### If my company admin blocks trial environments can I still sign up for Connected Spaces?

+At this time, none of the steps outlined in: [Admin sign-up for companies that restrict viral trials](trial-sign-up-admin.md) work.
+You and your admin should reach out directly to Connected Spaces to support your onboarding experience.

 ### How long does the trial last?

 The Dynamics 365 Connected Spaces Preview trial lasts 180 days.